terrongraham/CoLocate/Project Overview.md

 **Random Office Generation:** Create offices of varying sizes that are able to support an arbitrary amount of people.

 ### 3. ML-Based Recommendation Script
-**Intelligent Event Comparison:** Use machine learning to compare and analyze events to provide recommendations.
+**Intelligent Event Comparison:** Use machine learning to compare and analyze events to provide recommendations on when to colocate and what office space to use.
+Additionally provide recommendations on when it would make sense to shift schedules in order to stack colocated events on a single day, so it is used more effectively.

 **Recommendations:**
 Suggest days suitable for colocating with team members.